Here’s the link: www.martynfiction.com/InspectorKirby

 ‘I’m her friend and flatmate.’

 Susie was about the same age as his own daughter, Anna.
 She had reddish hair and was dressed in jeans and a plain white T-shirt.
 She had a bag slung over one shoulder.
 A student, he presumed, although it wasn’t term time.
-But then again his daughter had gone back to York early to help with a dig.
+Then again, his daughter had gone back to York early to help with a dig.
 Although he suspected it might also have something to do with being bored at home.
 He smiled at Susie and picked one of his preferred open, opening questions.
 ‘So tell me what you know, Susie.’
 He didn’t like to guide people too much to begin with.
-It could be quite surprising and revealing where a story wandered and he could always drag them back if he had to.
+It could be quite surprising and revealing where a story wandered, and he could always drag them back if he had to.
 He glanced down at the shoes, which were still lined up at the edge of the pavement, as if waiting for their owner to return.
 Or, it occurred to him, ready to cross the road to the bus stop on the other side.

 ‘She wouldn’t have taken another pair of shoes with her?’